-Alternative 5 would remove schoolmaster from the FMP.
-Schoolmaster was designated an EC species in 2012 through the Comprehensive ACL Amendment (SAFMC 2011c).
-Total annual landings (recreational and commercial) of schoolmaster, in federal and state waters combined, were less than 15,000 lbs ww from 1986 through 2013.
+Preferred Alternative 5 would remove schoolmaster from the Snapper Grouper FMP.
+Schoolmaster was designated an Ecosystem Component (EC) species in 2012 through the Comprehensive ACL Amendment (SAFMC 2011c).
+Total annual landings (recreational and commercial) of schoolmaster, in South Atlantic federal and state waters combined, were less than 15,000 lbs ww from 1986 through 2013.
 There were no landings of schoolmaster in Georgia through North Carolina from 1986 through 2013 except in 1995 when less than 500 lbs ww were landed.
-Although there are currently no federal regulations for schoolmaster in the South Atlantic or Gulf of Mexico, the FWC does manage them in state waters with a 10-inch size limit and a 10 fish per person bag limit.
-If schoolmaster were removed from the Snapper Grouper FMP and Florida state regulations for the species were extended into federal waters off Florida in the South Atlantic and Gulf of Mexico, schoolmaster would be subject to Florida harvest restrictions.
-Therefore, removing schoolmaster from the FMP may have positive biological benefits for schoolmaster if the state of Florida were to manage it through consistent regulations in state and federal waters of the South Atlantic and Gulf of Mexico.
+Although there are currently no federal regulations for schoolmaster in the South Atlantic or Gulf of Mexico, the FWC manages them in state waters with a 10-inch size limit and a 10-fish per person bag limit.
+Schoolmaster in state and federal waters off Florida would be subject to these regulations if schoolmaster were removed from the Snapper Grouper FMP and Florida state regulations for the species were extended into federal waters off Florida in the South Atlantic and Gulf of Mexico.
+Therefore, removing schoolmaster from the Snapper Grouper FMP may have biological benefits for schoolmaster if the state of Florida were to manage it through consistent regulations in state and federal waters of the South Atlantic and Gulf of Mexico.
 However, because schoolmaster are not heavily targeted by commercial or recreational fishermen, the potential biological benefit may be limited.

-Designating schoolmaster as an EC species allowed the species to stay in the FMP without assigning management measures or ACLs to it.
+Designating schoolmaster as an EC species allowed the species to stay in the Snapper Grouper FMP without assigning management measures or ACLs to the species.
 One of the advantages of EC designation rather than removal from a FMP is that the fishery management council maintains the ability to implement management measures and establish ACLs, AMs, and ACTs for those species without having to add them back into the FMP.
-If schoolmaster is removed from the Snapper Grouper FMP, and the South Atlantic Council were to decide in the future that the species was in need of some form of management, schoolmaster would need to be added back to the roster of species included in the Snapper Grouper FMP through a plan amendment before harvest controls could be implemented.
+If schoolmaster is removed from the Snapper Grouper FMP, and the South Atlantic Council were to decide in the future that the species was in need of some form of management in South Atlantic federal waters, schoolmaster would need to be added back to the roster of species included in the Snapper Grouper FMP through a plan amendment before harvest controls could be implemented.
 The same would be true for black snapper, mahogany snapper, and dog snapper.